GUEST SPEAKERS

 Chancellor, The Community Solution Education System

-As the founding president of The Community Solution (TCS) Education System, Dr. Horowitz has more than 30 years of experience in higher education in roles that include faculty member, program director, and dean.
-Prior to founding TCS, Dr. Horowitz served as president of The Chicago School for nearly a decade.
+As the founder of The Community Solution (TCS) Education System, Michael Horowitz, Ph.D., has more than 30 years of experience in higher education in roles that include faculty member, program director, and dean.
+Prior to founding The Community Solution, Dr. Horowitz served as president of The Chicago School for nearly a decade.
 Under his direction, The Chicago School grew from a single-program, single-campus institution with 215 students, to a prominent multi-campus leader in graduate psychology and behavioral sciences education, with more than 2,500 students educated annually.
 Inspired by this success, he envisioned a community model that could provide not just stability but sustained growth—where universities collaborate, gain resources, and share expertise.

 Breeda McGrath, Ph.D.